eypulla/DSA210-TermProject/README.md

 **DSA210 — Introduction to Data Science — Term Project**
 **Spring 2025–2026 | Sabancı University**
-**Student:** Nehir Eylül Balcı · 33936
+**Student:** Nehir Eylül Balcı

 > This README serves as the final report.
-A PDF version is also available in the repository: `DSA210 Final Report - Nehir Eylül Balcı -33936.pdf`
+A PDF version is also available in the repository: `DSA210 Final Report - Nehir Eylül Balcı.pdf`

 ---